 - Aluminum Christmas Trees: With the present historical narrative of America as generally supportive of the Allies, but unable to get personally involved in World War II until the Germans, sorry, Japanese bombed Pearl Harbor, the idea that at any point in history an American could not only express positive views about the Nazis and still be able to show his face in polite society but also receive a medal from Adolf Hitler himself without being ostracized can seem very far-fetched indeed without deeper historical knowledge.

-- Deus ex Machina: Just when things are starting to turn really dark in America, Lindbergh's plane crashes, Roosevelt is restored to the presidency, and everything is better.
+- Deus ex Machina: Just when things are starting to turn really dark in America, Lindbergh's plane disappears, Roosevelt is restored to the presidency, and everything is better.
 Presto!

 - Joisey: One good way to tell whether or not a person has actually read this book is to ask them where it takes place.
 Since Phil's pride in being a New Jerseyan is repeated almost every other paragraph but the New Jersey setting is overshadowed by the Alternate History element of Charles Lindbergh's presidency in reviews and such about the book, you can tell if a person has actually read this if they answer any question about the setting with an unhesitating "New Jersey."